My Approach.. Gardening from my perspective

 “The hum of bees is the voice of the garden.”
 Elizabeth Lawrence

-The pandemic years have provided amazing opportunities to hear speakers on gardening topics from all over the world via Zoom.
+The pandemic years introduced us to amazing opportunities to hear speakers on gardening topics from all over the world via Zoom.
 These scientifically-based presentations have nearly all focused on the environmental problems we face, and what we can individually do to help.
 I now understand better how complex is the “web of life” and what specific goals are feasible.
 I hope that my clients share my aims or are open to considering how these might feature in their planning.
 For example, I like to use a lot of native plants, create habitat for beneficial wildlife, and refrain from using practices and products harmful to the environment.
 We CAN have it all – beauty and ecological benefits at the same time.

 A gardener is always seeing the garden as it will be in the future, and planning for next season.
 My experiences in many gardens can help you to make the best choices for the long term, based on your preferences.
 The first step is to establish what you need/want in an outdoor space, and then to assess the site and gardening conditions with these goals in mind.
 I can show you how to choose plants to suit your design tastes, space, and budget, and how to plant and maintain them as your garden matures.
 I also love working with stone, which can display and create a good home for many plants.